Astragalus (Astragalus membranaceus) is a type of flowering plant. The root has been used for centuries in traditional Chinese Medicine (TCM).

 Interaction Rating=Moderate Be cautious with this combination.

-Astragalus might have an effect like a water pill or "diuretic."
 Taking astragalus might decrease how well the body gets rid of lithium.
 This could increase how much lithium is in the body and result in serious side effects.
 Talk with your healthcare provider before using this product if you are taking lithium.
 Your lithium dose might need to be changed.

 Medications that decrease the immune system (Immunosuppressants)